cloud-gov/cg-site/content/docs/ops/making-announcements.md

 1. Log into the [status page management console](https://manage.statuspage.io/pages/swcbylb1c30f).
 1. Go to [Incidents | Scheduled Maintenance](https://manage.statuspage.io/pages/swcbylb1c30f/incidents#scheduled-maintenance).
-1. Add a maintenance window
+1. Add a maintenance window.
   * Describe the change briefly (including how it makes cloud.gov better).
   * Indicate whether you expect any disruption in service as a result.
   * Direct users to support channels if they have questions or are worried about the timing of the maintenance.